deivadham/Flight-Price-Predictor/README.md

 - **Machine Learning Model**: Built a prediction model using the Random Forest classification algorithm, achieving almost 85% accuracy in predicting costs.

 ## Additional Notes
-This project was done as a group, therefore it is forked from another @mythrikulkarni github repo
+This project was done as a group, therefore it is forked from another @mythrikulkarni github repository.
+To view the original repository go to: https://github.com/mythrikulkarni/Flight-Price-Predictor

 ## Installation and Setup